dhunganabibek/azure-ci-cd/README.md

-CI-CD process for Azure Pipelines.
+# CI-CD process for Azure Pipelines.

+## Continous Integration and Continous Delivery for dotnet project using Azure Pipelines.